 Let’s call it “A Week of Celebration, Antigua style”

-My goal is to tie into the best of what Antigua has to offer and to do so in a way that won’t break the bank.
+The goal is to tap into the best of what Antigua has to offer and to do so in a way that won’t break the bank.

 So, with that in mind, we will be hosting a series of fun events to celebrate your arrival in Antigua, wherever you come from.